jinhoe/rdp/README.md

 My inital idea was to create a PowerShell script that can store the list of servers in a dictionary (or hash table).
 And it will display a list of servers and ask for your input to access which server.
 But I'm not satisfied with this additional step, I want to access the server much faster - like just double click a file and I'm in.

 # Solution
 Using batch script I can predefined the server IP and credential.
 The only issue is that I have to create a batch file for each server but it achieve my "double click" requirement.
 The time creating those batch files versus time saving for our team is definitely worth it.
-Here's what the script does using cmdkey command:
+Here's what the batch script does using cmdkey command:
 1. Store server IP and credential
 2. Launch Remote Desktop Connection and connect to the server
 3. Delete server IP and credential